 After the pitch is submitted, it will be reviewed by the Newsroom team, typically within a week of being received.
 If the pitch is accepted, a writer will be assigned to the story, who will contact you.
 We ask for a lead time of about four weeks to have enough time to cover a story.

-While the Newsroom has historically been the central location for records of the university, with the launch of the intranet, we will no longer host internal news, notices and event listings.
-Those communications should be posted on OneStThomas.
+While the Newsroom has historically been the central location for records of the university, OneStThomas is the location for internal communications.